Kenneth Ludmerer

 Kenneth M. Ludmerer (born in Long Beach, California, 1947) is a professor of history and of biostatics at Washington University in St. Louis.
 Ludmerer began as an instructor of internal medicine to the chief resident at Barnes-Jewish Hospital and Washington University School of Medicine, from 1976-79.
-In 1979, he became both a professor of medicine in the medical school, and a professor of history in the Arts & Sciences department.
+In 1979, he became both a professor of medicine in the medical school, and a professor of history in the Arts & Sciences.
 He is the author of three books in print, including two influential and award-winning books on the history of medical education in the United States.

 Early life and education

 Ludmerer grew up in Long Beach, California, where his father was an ophthalmologist.
-Interested in medicine from an early age, he received a bachelor's degree in history and science from Harvard University in 1968.
+Interested in medicine from an early age, he received a bachelor's degree in history and science from Harvard College in 1968.
 He received a master's degree in history of medicine from Johns Hopkins University in 1971, followed by an M.D. in 1973.
 His first book was a study of eugenics, published while he completed his junior rotation in pediatrics at Johns Hopkins University.
 Upon his graduation, Ludmerer became an instructor at Washington University.